bigmistqke/solid-drei/README.md

 Drei currently exports OrbitControls [![](https://img.shields.io/badge/-storybook-%23ff69b4)](https://drei.vercel.app/?path=/story/controls-orbitcontrols--orbit-controls-story), MapControls [![](https://img.shields.io/badge/-storybook-%23ff69b4)](https://drei.vercel.app/?path=/story/controls-mapcontrols--map-controls-scene-st), TrackballControls, ArcballControls, FlyControls, DeviceOrientationControls, PointerLockControls [![](https://img.shields.io/badge/-storybook-%23ff69b4)](https://drei.vercel.app/?path=/story/controls-pointerlockcontrols--pointer-lock-controls-scene-st), FirstPersonControls [![](https://img.shields.io/badge/-storybook-%23ff69b4)](https://drei.vercel.app/?path=/story/controls-firstpersoncontrols--first-person-controls-story) CameraControls [![](https://img.shields.io/badge/-storybook-%23ff69b4)](https://drei.vercel.app/?path=/story/controls-cameracontrols--camera-controls-story) and FaceControls [![](https://img.shields.io/badge/-storybook-%23ff69b4)](https://drei.vercel.app/?path=/story/controls-facecontrols)

 All controls react to the default camera.
-If you have a `<PerspectiveCamera makeDefault />` in your scene, they will control it.
-If you need to inject an imperative camera or one that isn't the default, use the `camera` prop: `<OrbitControls camera={MyCamera} />`.
+If you have a `<PerspectiveCamera makeCurrent />` in your scene, they will control it.
+If you need to inject an imperative camera or one that isn't the default, use the `camera` prop: `<OrbitControls defaultCamera={MyCamera} />`.

 PointerLockControls additionally supports a `selector` prop, which enables the binding of `click` event handlers for control activation to other elements than `document` (e.g. a 'Click here to play' button).
 All elements matching the `selector` prop will activate the controls.
 It will also center raycast events by default, so regular onPointerOver/etc events on meshes will continue to work.